Being a user researcher at Essex County Council isn't just a new job for me, it’s a new discipline.

 We started with the basics, learning the theory behind this user-centred approach.
 There were some top tips for analysing your data and presenting your findings, which I’ll definitely be using in the future.

-Then we moved on to some usability testing.
-I showed Essex’s Find a childcare provider app, and tested Blackburn’s Report a broken street lamp app.
-These both seem like simple tasks, but hide a plethora of variables that can quickly throw an unsuspecting user off.
+For this section of the course we tested Essex’s Find a childcare provider app and Blackburn’s report a broken street lamp app.
+These both seem like simple tasks but hide variables that can quickly throw an unsuspecting user off.

 As user researchers, it often falls to us to fight for the user.
 This involves gathering data, lots of data.
 From just a 10 minute usability session, we managed to cover an entire glass wall with insights, outputs and actions.